Ghini/ghini.desktop/doc/report.rst

       same production line (say, ghini-3.1).

-      To install a new template as a user-template, click on ``Add``, choose the file that contains your template, and type the name by which you want to install it.  |ghini.desktop| will copy it to your ghini user directory.
-Installed templates are static, once configured you are not expected to alter them.
-You can delete installed user templates (select it, then click on ``Remove``), or you can overrule a package-template by installing your own template using an already taken package-template name.
+      To install a new template as a user-template, click on ``Add``, choose the file that contains your template, confirm.  |ghini.desktop| will copy it to your ghini user directory.

-      If you want to alter a package-template, and you want to make sure you keep your changes across updates, you would install it as a user-template.
-This will prevent future updates from overwriting it.
+      You can delete installed user-templates, or disable package-templates: select the template name in the pull down list, click on ``Remove``.
+Removing a user-templates deletes its file from your custom user data.
+Removing a package-template only disables it for the current user.
+You can enable all disabled package-templates by opening the ``Add`` dialog box, and clicking on the ``Reset package-templates`` button

+      A user can overrule a package-template, by installing it again as a user-template.
+Installed user-templates are just text files, you can edit them with any decent text editor.
+This allows you to alter package-templates, and to keep your changes across updates.
+You can use your preferred file handling tool to copy or rename your user-templates.

 Choosing a template implies the choice of a template language.  |ghini.desktop| supports three template
 languages: Jinja2, Mako and XSL.
 There is only one formatting engine handling the Jinja2 template language,